darkLord19/brainfuck/README.md

-# Brainfuck interpreter written in Go
+# Brainfuck interpreter written in Go Word isour playground

 Brainfuck is an esoteric programming language created in 1993 by Urban Müller.